-Horse background: Rode and showed English discipline through High School;.
-Currently owns two miniture horses and competes in horse driving trials and pleasure driving shows.
+Horse background: Rode and showed English discipline through High School; Currently owns three miniature horses and competes in horse driving trials and pleasure driving shows.

 Education background: Certified in Special Educaton and taught special education elementary school in Mesquite and Midland.
 Also taught high school level special education in Midland.

 Therapeutic Horsemanship background: Started as a volunteer at a center in Houston in 1988.
 Over the years has served as Client Coordinator, Board Member, Program Director and Executive Director.
 Guided three centers through multiple successful center accreditations and re-accreditations.

 Professional Association of Therapeutic Horsemanship, Int'l (PATH) association.:

 PATH Site Visitor

 PATH Faculty (Standards Course, Associate Visitor Training Course and Center Accreditation Training course)

 and raised in Oklahoma, Tracy first started riding horses at four years of age

 and grew up riding and showing in 4-H. In 1995, when she moved to Texas, she had the privilege of working for

 Terri Barnes, one of the first physical therapists in the U.S. to study Hippotherapy in Germany, thus beginning Tracy's career in the